Spacelocust/realtime-sveltekit/README.md

 | `shade`    | `xxx`    | `admin` |
 | `karl`     | `xxx`    | `user`  |
 | `caddyman` | `xxx`    | `user`  |

+You can also create one using the registration form, but they will not have the `admin` role.

+## Create a quiz

+Only users with the `admin` role can create quizzes.
+A new "quizzes" link will appear in the user dropdown menu.

+> [!NOTE]
+> There is currently a bug with [Formsnap](https://github.com/svecosystem/formsnap) where nested errors in a form are not displayed.
+If a toast message appears and says that the form is invalid but no error is displayed on the form, you can add a `console.error(updatedForm.errors)` [here](https://github.com/Spacelocust/realtime-sveltekit/blob/main/src/lib/utils/form.ts#L11) to see the errors in the console.

+## Game lobbies

+Game lobbies are available for any logged in user.

 ## Libraries